xbouteiller/BayesMixGeneralized/README.md

 - Poisson distribution
 - Negative Binomial distribution

-> This code is used for a journal article currently submitted
+> This code is used in an article currently submitted to peer-reviewed journal